cakephp/docs/en/appendices/3-7-migration-guide.rst

 * ``ViewBuilder`` had ``setVar()``, ``setVars()``, ``getVar()``, ``getVars()`` and ``hasVar()`` added.
 These methods will replace the public ``viewVars`` property defined in ``ViewVarsTrait``.
+* ``PaginatorHelper`` will now match unprefixed sort keys to model prefixed ones on the default model.
+This allow smooth operation with the changes made in ``Cake\Datasource\Paginator``